WallGauge-GaugeApps/RiverDataGetter/README.md

 ```
 {
-  current: {                                                // dtaObj.current is populated with from calls to .getCurrentData(dataSiteCode)
+  current: {                                                // dtaObj.current is populated with data from calls to .getCurrentData(dataSiteCode)
     '05587450': {                                           // Site Code number passed as dataSiteCode to the getCurrentData method
       siteName: 'Mississippi River at Grafton, IL',         // Location / name of the gauge
       latitude: 38.9679722,                                 // River Gauge's latitude